 - PAN Foundation COVID-19 Treatment and Prevention Fund (Program Status: Closed) - $300 for patients with cancer or a chronic or rare disease to help with costs related to COVID-19.
 Eligibility qualifications: COVID positive or directed self-quarantine, insured by Medicare, must reside and receive treatment in the US, and income must fall at or below 400% of the federal poverty level.
 Apply by phone at 866-316-7263.

 MyLifeLine.org allows you to create a private site to keep your community involved in your cancer journey, or join more than 2,000 online discussion board members supporting each other with information, opinions, stories, and inspiration.

-- The World Health Organization (WHO) declared on March 11, 2020 that COVID-19 is a pandemic, as the spread is occurring worldwide.
+- The World Health Organization (WHO) declared in March that COVID-19 is a pandemic, as the spread is occurring worldwide.

 - People with an increased risk of being exposed to the virus include: